What type of financial advisor do I need?

 FCA.org, Aug ’21

-An independent financial advisor will be able to search across the market to find the most suitable product for your circumstances and goals.
+An independent financial adviser will be able to search across the market to find the most suitable product for your circumstances and goals.

-A restricted advisor is a firm or individual tied to a specific provider and can only recommend certain providers’ products.
-A restricted advisor must clearly explain the nature of the restrictions to you.
+A restricted adviser is a firm or individual tied to a specific provider and can only recommend certain providers’ products.
+A restricted adviser must clearly explain the nature of the restrictions to you.

-All financial advisors, whether Independent or restricted, must be approved or authorised by the Financial Conduct Authority.
-The advisors must pass the same qualifications and meet the exact requirements to provide suitable financial advice.
+All financial advisers, whether Independent or restricted, must be approved or authorised by the Financial Conduct Authority.
+The advisers must pass the same qualifications and meet the exact requirements to provide suitable financial advice.

-A financial advisor can help with things like
+A financial adviser can help with things like

 • Planning for retirement.